 The important thing to know about the law is that if a person is injured due to a drug, the drug manufacturer could still be liable despite having been approved for use with the FDA.
 This is thanks in part to the 2008 United States Supreme Court groundbreaking case, Wyeth v.
 Levine, and held that Federal regulatory approval of a medication does not shield the manufacturer from liability under state law.
 Wyeth v.
 Levine 129 S. Ct.
 1187 (2008).

 Under Georgia State law, a drug manufacture like GlaxoSmithKline may be liable reasonably foreseeable dangers in the use of the drug Avandia.

-If you or a loved one suffered an injury or death due to Avandia, call Williams Oinonen LLC today to schedule a free appointment with our team of lawyers.
+If you or a loved one suffered an injury or death due to Avandia, call Williams Oinonen LLC today to schedule an appointment with our team of lawyers.
 Call us at 404-654-0288.